CICS110/CICS110.github.io/main/assignments/04-branching/index.md

 def one_turn(soln)
 ```

 Parameter `soln` is the solution.
 In addition to the function calls in the test snippet from `exact_match_compare`, you must also check if the player won the game.
 The player wins if their guess is equal to the solution.
-If the player wins, print "Congratulation".
-You should also call `exit()` which will ensure that the program is done executing.
+If the player wins, print "Congratulations" and call `exit()`, which will ensure that the program is done executing.

 *Testing: Test your function by calling `one_turn("COULD")`.
 The output should be identical to the example in 2c.*